RobTheFiveNine/godot-splash/README.md

 ### Who should I credit, and how?

 If you make a gamejam game, no need to credit us.
-If you make a proper game, with a credit screen, just include a mention somwhere to `Odyssey Studios`, as well as the original author of the logo, `Andrea Calabró`.
+If you make a proper game, with a credit screen, just include a mention somwhere to `Odyssey Entertainment`, as well as the original author of the logo, `Andrea Calabró`.